 An exploratory analysis confirmed that dose modification did not compromise treatment efficacy.2

 References: 1.
-Data on file.
-TESARO, Inc. 2.
-Wang J, Zhang Z-Y, Mirza MR, et al. The exposure-reponse relationship of niraparib patients with gBRCAmut and non-gBRCAmut: results from the ENGOT-OV16/NOVA trial.
-Presented at: European Society for Medical Oncology Congress; September 8-12, 2017; Madrid, Spain.
+Lord R, Mirza MR, Woelber L, et al. Safety and dose modification for patients with low body weight recieving niraparib in the ENGOT-OV16/NOVA phase III trial.
+Presented at: SGO Annual Meeting on Women's Cancer; March 24-27, 2018.
+New Orleans.
+Abstract 20.
+2. Wang J, Zhang Z-Y, Mansoor R, et al. The exposure-reponse relationship of niraparib patients with gBRCAmut and non-gBRCAmut: results from the ENGOT-OV16/NOVA trial.
+Poster presented at: Annual Congress of the European Society for Medical Oncology; September 8-12, 2017; Madrid, Spain.
+Poster 933PD.

 Is ZEJULA right for my patient?
 See patient characteristics

 Print the ZEJULA dosing guide